hackshackers/hackshackers-hugo/content/news/2010/07/boston-meetup-to-examine-data-viz-at-microsofts-nerd-center-on-july-20.md

 {{< figure link="/content-images/news/2010/07/martin-and-fernanda.jpg" src="/content-images/news/2010/07/martin-and-fernanda.jpg" alt="Martin Wattenberg and Fernanda Viegas" >}}

-The Boston chapter  is having its first speaker Meetup at the [Microsoft NERD Center][1], 1 Memorial Drive, on Tuesday, July 20, organized by Matt Carroll et al. Munchies are sponsored by Microsoft and The Boston Globe/Boston.com.
+The Boston group is having its first speaker Meetup at the [Microsoft NERD Center][1], 1 Memorial Drive, on Tuesday, July 20, organized by Matt Carroll et al. Munchies are sponsored by Microsoft and The Boston Globe/Boston.com.

 Interested in learning more about the cutting-edge world of data visualization?
 Want to know how to turn lifeless data into game-changing charts, maps, and visuals?
 [Martin Wattenberg and Fernanda Viégas][2], world-recognized leaders in data visualization, will be the main speakers.
 Their pioneering work has reinvented visualization as a mass medium.
 They will present new tools for helping reporters create timelines.